 Your health care provider may also use the term "threatened miscarriage."
 The symptoms of this condition are abdominal cramps with or without vaginal bleeding.
 They are a sign that a miscarriage may occur.

 Most miscarriages are caused by chromosome problems that make it impossible for the baby to develop.
-Usually, these problems are not related to the mother's or father's genes.
+In rare cases, these problems are related to the mother's or father's genes.

-During a pelvic exam, your health care provider may see that your cervix has opened (dilated) or thinned out (effacement).
+During a pelvic exam, your provider may see that your cervix has opened (dilated) or thinned out (effacement).